DarkAssassin23/Elite_Encryption_Algorithm/src/C/README.md

 ## About
 The Elite Encryption Algorithm (EEA) implemented in C
+> **Warning**:
+> This implementation encrypts your keys via password.
+There are some
+> checks to help make sure you enter your password correctly, but it is not
+> full-proof.

 ## Dependencies
 This implementation of EEA depends on having `openssl`.
 It can be installed